dortania/OpenCore-Install-Guide/post-install/update.md

   * [OCConfigCompare](https://github.com/corpnewt/OCConfigCompare) to compare between the sample.plist and your config.plist
   * `diff (file input 1) (file input 2)` in terminal
   * [BeyondCompare](https://www.scootersoftware.com)
-  * Make a new config based off reading the updated Opencore Vanilla Guide
+  * Make a new config based off reading the updated OpenCore Vanilla Guide

 * Once you've made the adjustments and made sure you config is compliant with the newest release of OpenCore, make sure to double check your setting with the OpenCore Guide on what to set everything to, otherwise read the [Differences.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Differences/Differences.pdf) if you want to get a bit more technical.